One of the protagonists of Super Robot Wars Judgment

 - Omnicidal Maniac: Gu-Landon turns into one at the end of the game, planning to destroy both humanity and the Fury for going against him.

 - One-Winged Angel: Gu-Landon's Zui Gaiden

 - Clipped Wing Angel: However, this transformation causes the Zui Gadin to lose its Orgone Cloud ability.

 - Politically Incorrect Villain: If Calvina's the protagonist, Jua-Mu and Gu-Landon will call her misogynist names.

-- That's No Moon!: The moon's actually the Gua-Ra Furia covered with space debris since Earth was merely an uninhabitable planet when the Fury first arrived.
+- That's No Moon: The moon's actually the Gua-Ra Furia covered with space debris since Earth was merely an uninhabitable planet when the Fury first arrived.
 This becomes a plot point because Gu-Landon wants to reactivate the ship, which would cause it to shed its debris shell and bits of that would rain down on Earth.
-The disruption of the tidal interaction between the Earth and moon would fundamentally change the environment.
+The disruption of the tidal interaction between the Earth and the moon would fundamentally change the environment.
 Gu-Landon's reasoning for the attempt is that while it would pretty much destroy the world, the Fury can simply reseed it again and start anew.